https123456789/battery-health-notifications/README.md

         $ sudo mv battery-health-notifications /usr/bin/

-Then, add the line below to your crontab using `crontab -e`:
+Then, add the line below to your crontab using `crontab -e` (if you followed the first method, this is not necessary):

 	* * * * * battery-health-notifications

-## Testing (Required if your desktop environment isn't GNOME)
+## Testing (required if your desktop environment isn't GNOME)

 Note: For testing, you can to change the battery's health percent directly in file `/usr/bin/battery-health-notifications`.